kaola-fed/awesome-skeleton/README.md

 ```

 note:
-- The skeleton is destroyed by default after the ons event 1s.
+- The skeleton is destroyed by default after onload event.
 - Manual destruction method：

 ```js